 Tremfya may cause mild side effects other than the ones listed above.
-For more information, see the Tremfya medication guide.
+For more information, see the Tremfya prescribing information.

 Note: After the Food and Drug Administration (FDA) approves a drug, it tracks side effects of the medication.
 If you’d like to notify the FDA about a side effect you’ve had with Tremfya, visit MedWatch.

 Serious side effects that have been reported with Tremfya include:

 If you develop serious side effects while taking Tremfya, call your doctor right away.
 If the side effects seem life threatening or if you think you’re having a medical emergency, immediately call 911 or your local emergency number.